pat-123/credit_card_fraud/README.md

 This project is about predicting the no of defaulters who will not pay the credit card bill next month

 Few points worth mentioning regarding directory structure:
---csv is placed under data/raw/
+- csv is placed under data/raw/
---Processed csv is places under data/processed after computation --Notebook is present in notebooks folder --credit_card_fraud is a package which load all initial packages(__init__.py) and sets data file paths under config.py ++ Abstracts the messy paths in the main notebook to here, so that cleaner view can be provided --scripts folder is a placeholder for future purposes --How to run this?
+- Processed csv is places under data/processed after computation
+- Notebook is present in notebooks folder
+- credit_card_fraud is a package which load all initial packages(__init__.py) and sets data file paths under config.py ++ Abstracts the messy paths in the main notebook to here, so that cleaner view can be provided
+- scripts folder is a placeholder for future purposes
+- How to run this?
   ++ start Anaconda prompt and go to this folder's parent location and type jupyter notebook ++ notebook starts with the parent folder as the base location and you can navigate to different projects from there